 1st Layout Exploration

-However, my Senior PM didn’t like the left-side menu idea because it still feels crowded and then request for another iteration.
+However, my Senior PM didn’t like the left-side menu as it looks too crowded and then requested for another iteration.

 2nd Layout Iteration